Minors & Endorsements

 Program Director and Student Advisor: Kenneth Chan

-The film minor offers courses in film history, theory, and criticism, and is designed for students who wish to study the political, historical, cultural, aesthetic, and social significance of the art form.
+The film studies minor offers courses in film history, theory, and criticism, and is designed for students who wish to study the political, historical, cultural, aesthetic, and social significance of the art form.
 In this interdisciplinary program, students will begin with an introduction to film (FILM 120) before proceeding to specialized courses that examine American and global cinemas from various theoretical and thematic perspectives.
 The goal of the minor is to provide students with an understanding of film as a distinct art form, with its own unique history, language, mechanics, and principles of production and reception.

 Students will learn to "read" film and interpret it through an examination of its individual elements as well as by discussing how these parts fit together as a whole.
 Moreover, students are encouraged through this program of study to understand better the connections between cinema and the general importance of visual representation in contemporary culture.
 The Minor in Film Studies is an interdisciplinary program, which means that it includes perspectives from a variety of disciplines, consideration of film in various periods of the history of cinema, as well as films produced in various global cultures.

 UNC’s film faculty regularly offer variable-topic courses on such subjects as “Melodramas and Musicals,” “On Stardom and Celebrity,” “Monsters and Madmen,” and “Queer Theory.”
 We also offer introductory and advanced courses in screenwriting.

 The Film Studies Minor comprises 15 credit hours of required courses and 3 credit hours of electives, making a total of 18 hours.
 Please note that some courses have prerequisites.
 The requirements are described in detail in the UNC Catalog, and the Film Studies Program has developed a recommendation for completing the program within four years.